Why Certain Types Of Cough Drops Could Be Worsening Your Cough

 The more severe the person rated their cough, the more cough drops they would take.
 This finding was not surprising, the researchers wrote, because, of course, if your cough is worsening, you’ll likely want more soothing cough drops.
 However, they were surprised to find that, among those taking menthol-containing drops, the higher the dose of menthol in the cough drop, the worse the individuals rated their coughs.

-The scientists noted it was unlikely that patients were comparing the menthol contents of different drops and seeking higher doses based on the severity of their coughs, thus, it was reasonable to suggest that perhaps the menthol itself was exacerbating their coughs.
+The scientists noted it was unlikely that people were comparing the menthol contents of different drops and seeking higher doses based on the severity of their coughs, thus, it was reasonable to suggest that perhaps the menthol itself was exacerbating their coughs.

-How to Get Rid of a Lingering Cough
+Patience, Natural Remedies, and Dexamethasone: How to Get Rid of a Lingering Cough

 “When was that?” he asked.